Updated October 2022 to reflect the fact that Github changed references from master to main.

 Actually doing edits

 This is the part you repeat each time you want to make a new pull request.
-We will create a new branch for each PR, but you’ll want to be on master branch first before creating a new branch, and ensure it is up to date with the upstream.
+We will create a new branch for each PR, but you’ll want to be on main branch first before creating a new branch, and ensure it is up to date with the upstream.

 git fetch upstream will pull down updates, and